SHolysh/interpolants/index.md

 # Data Sources

 The ORMGP data systems described below are active, in that they are [automatically updated at near real-time](/interpolants/sources/sources.html).
-From hourly and daily intervals, a series of "web-scaper" routines have been written to access open data made available from many sources including international, federal, provincial, municipal and conservation authority agencies.
-The objective is to "centralize" hydrogeological data for the south-central Ontario (Canada) juridiction that currently makes-up the [ORMGP](https://owrc.github.io/snapshots/partners.html).
+From hourly and daily intervals, a series of "web-scraper" routines have been written to access open data made available from many sources including international, federal, provincial, municipal and conservation authority agencies.
+The objective is to "centralize" hydrogeological data for the south-central Ontario (Canada) jurisdiction that currently makes-up the [ORMGP](https://owrc.github.io/snapshots/partners.html).

 # Processes, Tools & Technologies